Campus and Apothecary Shoppe

-The mission of the MS in Holistic Nutrition degree program is to provide professional holistic nutrition and physical health recommendations from which community programming and client education can be based.
-The MS in Holistic Nutrition program offers students a focused training in advanced applied holistic nutrition.
-There is an emphasis on integrating holistic nutrition research and coaching skills to prepare graduates for direct application of holistic nutrition theory, science and concepts in holistic health lifestyle planning for optimal health.
+The Master of Science in Holistic Nutrition program offers students a focused training in advanced applied holistic nutrition.
+There is an emphasis on integrating holistic nutrition research and coaching skills to prepare graduates for direct application of holistic nutrition theory, science, and concepts in holistic health lifestyle planning for optimal health.

 Please note: In addition to completing this program, documentation of 500 hours (includes a minimum of 250 direct contact hours and up to 250 indirect contact hours) of professional experience in holistic nutrition is also required.
 NANP also offers an exception for new graduates that defers these requirements for two years if the exam is taken within 12 months of graduation.
 Please visit https://achs.edu/alumni/professional-exams-registration for more information or contact https://www.nanp.org/board-exam-eligibility.